Biodiversity-Forecasting-Institute/biofi.github.io/_pages/members.md

 ### Lee Hannah
 *Conservation International*

+Lee Hannah is a conservation ecologist and a Senior Researcher in Climate Change Biology at Conservation International.

 ### Kang He
+*University of Connecticut*

 ### Benjamin Hemingway
 *Postdoctoral Research Scholar, School of Geographical Sciences and Urban Planning, Arizona State University*